Active ingredients: voriconazole

 Always read the label.
 If symptoms persist see your healthcare professional.

-White, round, biconvex film coated 7 mm tablet with V50 debossed on one side and plain on other side.
+White to off-white, biconvex, capsule shaped film coated tablets with '200' debossed on one side and plain on other side.

 Do I need a prescription?